 Hospital Environmental Control Solutions From Air Innovations

-For over three decades, Air Innovations has specialized in designing, testing, and manufacturing custom environmental control solutions for OEMs and non-OEMs.
+For over three decades, Air Innovations has specialized in designing, testing, and manufacturing custom environmental control solutions.
 We offer a wide range of products designed for use in the healthcare industry, including these:

 IsolationAir® System for Hospital Contamination Control